shervinea/cheatsheet-translation/tr/refresher-probability.md

 **33. Chebyshev's inequality ― Let X be a random variable with expected value μ.
 For k,σ>0, we have the following inequality:**

-&#10230; Chebyshev'in eşitsizliği - X'in beklenen değeri value olan rastgele bir değişken olmasına izin verin.
+&#10230; Chebyshev'in eşitsizliği - X beklenen değeri μ olan rastgele bir değişken olsun.
 K, σ>0 için aşağıdaki eşitsizliği elde edilir:

 <br>